expeerly/embeddocumentation/README.md

 ```

 ### 3.2 Embed example
 Here is an example of a mux streaming link added to a website.
-It can be any website as all browser are able to read mp4 or m3u8 formats and will trigger the native video controls.
+It can be any website as all browsers are able to read mp4 or m3u8 formats and will trigger the native video controls.

 Check our expeerly [corporate page](https://www.get.expeerly.com/) and scroll down to the Dyson customer quote.
 On this webflow we just add a play back [link](https://stream.mux.com/q2EyUPCM0000k3QbfjLVTmEL5N6PDL701aovfWx7QByv84/high.mp4) as above.